McUsr/FB/Docs/technical/fbctl.md

 Lets you run a backup-job directly, for testing reasons with the optional `--dry-run` option, or otherwise.

+As per today the --dry-run is realistic with concern to considering the need to backup, this behaviour needs to go, so that the `--dry-run`, which is an experiment will work every time.

 The `run` command won't consider the current state of a backup-job and won't change the state of the current backup job.

+it might be an idea to remove install, stop and pause files termporarily, start the job now, and reestablish the state.

+-- AS overruling the governor, might be a tad more to deal with?

 ##  Commands that configures backup jobs.